hackbinghamton/WebDevelopmentWorkshop/HTMLCSSminiProject.md

 ## 1) Plan out content

 When creating a static site, the main goal is share some information.
-First, decide what you want to disply by writing up something worth sharing or picking a filler text ([lorem ipsum](https://www.lipsum.com/) is a classic).
+First, decide what you want to display by writing up something worth sharing or picking a filler text ([lorem ipsum](https://www.lipsum.com/) is a classic).

 ## 2) Create your initial files